Master of Arts in Arts Presenting and Live Entertainment Management (AP Live)

 Course number: MMI641 | Credit hours: 3

 Students will become familiar with the responsibilities of a tour planner.
 Individual tour planning projects are assigned which will give the students insight into the management and production of a tour.
-Special attention is given to arts presenting organizations and their role in the industry regionally, nationally and internationally.

 Course number: MMI738 | Credit hours: 3